slittorin/home-assistant-maintenance/README.md

 #### This is how I identified and corrected the problem.

-I am using MySQL Workbench to connect to MariaDB.
+For Recorder database (MariaDB) i am using MySQL Workbench:

 1. Identify the different meta-id that you need to look at through `select * from homeassistant.statistics_meta`.
    - You may need to identify several that applies to the error.
 2. For the identified meta-ids, run sql command to look at the data, for instance `select * from homeassistant.statistics where metadata_id = 4`.
    - In this case it was meta-id 4 `sensor.total_yield` that contained the error where column `state` was 0 for a number of hours.
-3. I updated the column `state` to the previous value, before it was set to zero (between 00:00 and 06:00).
+3. I updated the column `state` to the previous value, before it was set to zero (between 00:00 and 06:00):
+   - With `update homeassistant.statistics set state = 2756.716 where id = 2879` for all valid ids identified.
    - This was during the night where no solar production was made.
 So it was easy to correct.
+4. I also needed to update the column `sum` to correctly reflect the increase
+   - This was more tricky, as I needed to calculate the increase manually.
+   - With `update homeassistant.statistics set sum = 21.105 where id = 3002` for all valid ids identified and updated incremental sum

+For the InfluxDB history database, the following was performed:

+1. TBD